 What do visitors have to bring?
 All adults must have photo identification.
 A driver’s license or other state I.D. is best.

-Detainees can receive mail, as long as it does not include any prohibited items that are considered contraband, such as paperclips or rubber bands.
-Also keep in mind that detainees cannot usually receive original identity documents, and it is preferable to send copies of such documents if they are for the detainee’s legal case.
+Can I send mail to a person in immigration detention?
+Individuals in detention can receive mail, as long as it does not include any prohibited items that are considered contraband, such as paperclips or rubber bands.
+Also keep in mind that they cannot usually receive original identity documents, and it is preferable to send copies of such documents if they are for a person’s legal case.

 Use the following address: